Format: Self-paced Course

 - Determine and document any access and use considerations for your collections

-- Identify intellectual property needs and considerations for your collections
+- Identify Intellectual Property needs and considerations for your collections

 dcs07